pratikpokharel3/quizzerr/README.md

-# Quizzer | Test Your Knowledge In Programming
+# Quizzerr | Test Your Knowledge In Programming

 A place to test your knowledge and skill in different programming languages.
 The quiz consists of total 25 questions with a time limit of 5 minutes.
 Try to get a perfect score of 25/25.